MaksymPylypenko/Dota-2-script/README.md

    * `2313`
    * `rosh 2510, am 2313`
 4. Press `LControl` + `Numpad5` (aegis expiry time) or `Numpad8` (buyback cooldown).
-5. Only the last 4 characters will be considered!
+5. Only the last 4 characters will be modified!
 The updated time will be saved to your clipboard and you can recover it with `ctrl+v`.
    * `rosh 2813`
    * `2813`
    * `rosh 2510, am 3113`